naubull2/codingtests/README.md

 # codingtests
 Daily exercises on Leetcode problems.

-Problem are solved in arbitrary order as monthly challenge suggests.
+Problems are solved in arbitrary order as monthly challenge suggests.